The Ultimate Beginners Guide to Buying (or Avoiding) FedEx Routes.

 Neither a lawyer, nor your CPA, has likely owned routes and knows the real hardships (and profitability) that comes with route ownership.
 They will not know what is likely coming in the next FedEx contract that will affect your pay rates, nor will they understand certain massive risk points of certain routes (eg. if that route won’t have its contract renewed and you’re buying a time bomb).
 As a very simple example, they don’t know what a scanner should cost, what it could cost, and more importantly, what it will cost moving forward.

-Lawyers and CPAs are valuable assets to your acquisition – but using them primarily for due diligence purposes can be crippling for a company specific evaluation that is also proprietary such as FedEx.
+Lawyers and CPAs are valuable assets to your acquisition – but using them primarily for due diligence purposes can be crippling for a company specific evaluation that required proprietary knowledge to evaluate properly such as FedEx.

 I have lots of business experience; do I still need due diligence training?